lambdaclass/concrete/ROADMAP.md

 doesn't crash"; it is a set of named obligations with source spans, replay commands, and visible proof/enforcement status.

-0. PROVEN violations are hard errors by default in safe code (established baseline; see CHANGELOG).
-The obligation engine already discharges some obligations to `violation` (a compile-time PROOF the access is wrong); safe build/check paths now reject those cases with E0900 instead of treating them like `unproven`.
-Constant OOB (`a[5]` on `[i64; 3]`) and literal div-zero (`10 / 0`) fail the build; `--report contracts` still renders the underlying `VIOLATION` for review. `trusted` / `with(Unsafe)` remains an explicit audit-responsibility escape hatch, and `unproven` obligations are NOT swept into the hard-error path.
-Locked by `scripts/tests/check_proven_violation_enforcement.sh`, which asserts both hard errors, the trusted exemption, and the unproven-control case.
 1. Define stable obligation schema v1: id, kind, source span, function, expression, dependencies, evidence status, discharging theorem/check/ assumption, and replay command.